prolificinteractive/swift-style-guide/README.md

 `// FIXME: fix it it's not working`

-Other conventional comment tags, such as `NOTE` and `XXX` are not recognized by Xcode.
+Other conventional comment tags, such as `NOTE` are not recognized by Xcode.

 ### Statement Termination ###